Friday, January 30, 2015

 Joni Mitchell 10: Don Juan’s Reckless Daughter

 All double albums need to start with a fanfare of sorts, and this one does too.
 Beginning with the atmospheric guitars and wordless vocals of the “Overture”, there’s a sharp segue into “Cotton Avenue”, a fairly straightforward, snappy jazz lope.
 Jaco Pastorius plays bass throughout the album, and his approach dominates “Talk To Me”, which recalls parts of Hejira and includes an ill-advised chicken impression.
-“Jericho” is reprised from its debut on Miles Of Aisles, given a more cohesive arrangement away from the LA Express.
+(The recurrent 12-string has us thinking of Ralph Towner.)
+“Jericho” is reprised from its debut on Miles Of Aisles, given a more cohesive arrangement away from the L.A.
+Express.

 Because it takes up all of side two, “Paprika Plains” is the centerpiece, a sixteen-minute piano improvisation with lyrics and painstakingly arranged orchestra.
-The first few minutes are wonderful, since we always love hearing Joni and her piano, but the final three minutes or so are the best, when a rhythm section plus Wayne Shorter’s soprano sax joins in.
+The first few minutes are wonderful, since we always love hearing Joni and her piano, but the final three minutes or so are a delightful resolution, when a rhythm section plus Wayne Shorter’s soprano sax joins in.
 Ambitious as it is, it still belongs here.

 “Otis And Marlena” is more welcoming, more like the accessible Joni strums of recent albums, taking a sudden shift at the end to set up “The Tenth World”, several minutes of Latin percussion featuring vocals from Manolo Badrena of Weather Report.
 The percussion continues on “Dreamland”, but this time supports a better vocal arrangement from Joni herself.

-Initial reaction to Don Juan’s Reckless Daughter was less than kind, but just as with her previous “failure”, Hissing Of Summer Lawns, there is some excellent music below the ornate wrapping.
-Some trimming here and there might have made it a better single album, but Joni always played by her own rules.
+Initial reaction to Don Juan’s Reckless Daughter was less than kind, but just as with her previous “failure” (as some considered Hissing Of Summer Lawns was), there is some excellent music below the ornate wrapping.
+Some trimming here and there would easily have made it a stronger single album, but Joni always played by her own rules.
+(To wit: the original album cover included a photo of Joni in blackface as her “alter ego” Art Nouveau on the front, as well as a shot of young Joni in Native American garb on the back with a speech bubble reading “How”.
+When the album was remastered and reissued in 2024, new artwork was substituted with no fanfare.)
+Dive in and be rewarded.

 Friday, January 9, 2015